SpaiR/imgui-java/README.md

 Take a note, that integration itself is a very flexible process.
 It could be done in one way or another.
 If you just need a framework for your GUI - use **Application** module.
 Otherwise, if you need more control, the best way is not just to repeat steps, but to understand what each step does.

 ## Application
-If you don't care about OpenGL or other low-level stuff, then you can use application layer from [imgui-app](https://github.com/SpaiR/imgui-java/blob/v1.86.3/imgui-app) module.
+If you don't care about OpenGL, Vulkan or other low-level stuff, then you can use application layer from [imgui-app](https://github.com/SpaiR/imgui-java/blob/v1.86.3/imgui-app) module.
-It is a **one jar solution** which includes: GLFW, OpenGL and Dear ImGui itself.
+It is a **one jar solution** which includes: GLFW, OpenGL, Vulkan and Dear ImGui itself.
 So you only need **one dependency** line or **one jar in classpath** to make everything to work. <ins>You don't need to add separate dependencies to LWJGL or native libraries, since they are already included.</ins><br>
 Application module is the best choice if everything you care is the GUI for your app.
+Note on Vulkan: No vulkan natives are provided since these are provided by your GPU driver.

 At the same time, Application gives an option to override any life-cycle method it has.
 That means that if you're seeking for a bit more low-level control - you can gain it too.